 How can I tell if my axolotl is sick or just stressed?

 Stress and illness overlap significantly in axolotls because chronic stress directly causes illness by suppressing immune function.
-The practical distinction is actionability: if you can identify and remove a specific stressor (high temperature, poor water quality, aggressive tank mate, excessive flow), correct it first and monitor for 48 to 72 hours.
+The practical distinction is actionability.
+If you can identify and remove a specific stressor (high temperature, poor water quality, aggressive tank mate, excessive flow), correct it first and monitor for 48 to 72 hours.
 If symptoms persist after the stressor is removed, or if multiple symptoms appear simultaneously, the axolotl is likely sick and needs further investigation or veterinary care.
+The axolotl stress signs guide covers the stress-specific recognition framework.

 Should I quarantine a sick axolotl in a separate tub?

 Yes, in most cases.
-Tubbing (placing the axolotl in a clean container with fresh, dechlorinated water at 16 to 18 degrees Celsius) removes the animal from potentially toxic tank water, allows precise control of water quality through daily 100 percent changes, and prevents disease transmission to tank mates.
+Tubbing (placing the axolotl in a clean container with fresh dechlorinated water at 16 to 18 degrees Celsius) removes the animal from potentially toxic tank water, allows precise control of water quality through daily 100 percent changes, and prevents disease transmission to tank mates.
 Tubbing is the standard first response for fungal infections, ammonia exposure, and suspected impaction.
+The axolotl quarantine guide covers the full sick-tub protocol.

 Is fridging safe for a sick axolotl?